ImageMagick v6 Examples --

 rm -f mybigassimage.mpc mybigassimage.cache

-This will let you read a very large image multiple times with a minimal cost, and memory usage.
-Basically the format consists of two files, a informational ".mpc" file, and a direct memory paged copy of the image in a ".cache".
-Of course you need to clean up two files with this format then finished.
+Basically the MPC image format file consists of two actual files, an informational ".mpc" file, and a direct memory paged copy of the image in a ".cache".
+Of course you need to clean up both files when you are finished.

 Processing Images in small sections

-IM has also evolved a simplier pipeline processor for images called "stream".
+IM has also evolved a simpler pipeline processor for images called "stream".
 This program has a limited set of image operations that are designed to only process images one scan line (row of pixels) at a time.
 As such only enough memory to hold a single line of pixels is used when processing images in this way.

 For example this allows you to extract a smaller area of a very large image for further processing, without needing to read in the whole image into memory first.
 However the output of "stream" is raw RGB image values, so some post-processing is recommended.

-stream -map rgb -storage-type char -extract 600x400+1900+2900 image.png - |\
+magick stream -map rgb -storage-type char -extract 600x400+1900+2900 image.png - |\

-convert -depth 8 -size 600x400 rgb:- tileimage.png
+magick -depth 8 -size 600x400 rgb:- tileimage.png

-stream -map rgb -storage-type char -extract 600x400+1900+2900 image.png - |\
+magick stream -map rgb -storage-type char -extract 600x400+1900+2900 image.png - |\

-convert -depth 8 -size 600x400 rgb:- ...more_processing_here... tile.png
+magick -depth 8 -size 600x400 rgb:- ...more_processing_here... tile.png

 This will only process the 600x400 pixel image extracted without reading in the whole larger image first.